Dremel 4000 vs 3000

 - Dremel 300 has a 1.2 amp motor, whereas Dremel 4000 has a 1.6 more powerful amp motor.

 - Dremel 3000 comes with a soft grip, whereas Dremel 400 has a total control grip with a 360-degree area.
-As a result, Dremel 3000 is more budget-friendly than Dremel 4000 that has a steeper price.
+As a result, Dremel 3000 is more budget-friendly than Dremel 4000, which has a steeper price.

 The Dremel 3000 is below 80, whereas the Dremel 4000 is below 100.
 Dremel 4000 comes at a steeper price and is understandable due to its improved and upgraded features.